simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 ## Wrap it up 🌯

-This post shows that there is a lot involved in simply getting *started* with Vue.js tests in your Laravel App.
+This post shows that there is a lot involved in simply getting *started* with Vue.js tests in your Laravel application.

 Even though there are still many roadblocks from here, I hope this post will save some people time.